What Is Two-Factor Authentication (2FA)?

 Historical Background

 The concept of two-factor authentication dates back to bank ATMs in the 1980s.
 The combination of a cash card (something you have) and a PIN (something you know) is one of the earliest examples of two-factor authentication in practice.
 With the spread of the internet, one-time password tokens were introduced for online banking in the 2000s.
 In the 2010s, Google introduced two-factor authentication for Gmail, accelerating its adoption among general users.
-Today, passkey technology promoted by the FIDO Alliance is driving the shift toward safer and more user-friendly authentication methods.
+As of 2026, passkey technology promoted by the FIDO Alliance is driving the shift toward safer and more user-friendly authentication methods.

 The Three Authentication Factors